garrettgman/garrettgman.github.io/science.md

     2. But what data should we collect?
 Here are a few examples of what we should not collect.
-        1. We should not drop an object and measure the time at different points of its fall and then measure the velocity of a second object that we have not dropped.
-We wouldn't expect the time that object one has spent falling to relate to the velocity of object 2.
+        1. We should not measure the time that has passed since we dropped object 1, and then measure the velocity of object 2, an object that we have not dropped.
+We wouldn't expect the time that object 1 has spent falling to relate to the velocity of object 2.
-        2. We should not drop an object and measure its velocity several times, and then redrop the object and measure the time a few times.
-You shouldn't expect the velocity measurements of the first trial to relate to the time easurements of the second trial.
+        2. We should not drop object 1 to measure the time as it passes and then redrop object 1 to take measurements on its velocity.
+You shouldn't expect the velocity measurements of the second trial to relate to the time measurements of the first trial.
         3. In the first case, we decided not to compare measurements taken on two different objects.
-In the second case, we decided not to take measurments taken at two different times.
+In the second case, we decided not to compare measurments taken in two different trials (e.g. at two different times).
 Why shouldn't we do these things?
 Because we do not believe that the law that relates velocity to time in free fall would apply in these situations.
         4. A natural law has units.
 These units define the situations in which the law applies.
 Our law applies to values measured *on the same object at the same time*.
-Those are the units of a law.
+Those are the units of our law.

-    3. When you measure several values together, like we thought about doing above, you create an *observation*.
+    3. When you group together values measured on different variables, you create an *observation*.
         1. A group of observations forms a *data set*.
         2. Like a natural law, an observation also has units.
 The units of an observation are the similar conditions that unite the